In the event you need to perform a reset or a recovery, the camera can be restored by following this guide.

 5. The device will now automatically reboot to an older firmware.

-6. To update to more recent firmware, download the latest firmware and upload it via the webUI of the camera, in System Settings.
+6. To update to more recent firmware.
+Go to our Downloads page, find your specific camera model using the left hand menu, and copy the .bin file link of the firmware.
+Use that link to upload it via the webUI of the camera, in System Settings.
 Alternatively, you may adopt the camera to your NVR to perform upgrade via the NVR-hosted UniFi Video user interface.